 Taking the SAT is a lot like running a marathon.
 It’s long, and if you don’t train for it you might not make it to the end.
 The absolute best way to prepare for test day, is by realistically simulating what the test will be like (ideally more than once).
 Taking realistic practice tests will not only familiarize you with the format of the SAT, but also increase your stamina so you can make it through the big day.
-Our study schedules include a number of realistic practice tests, but worst-case scenario, make sure that you at least take the Official SAT Practice Tests that are put out by the College Board — you can be confident that those tests are the real deal.
+Our study schedules and list of free SAT resources include a number of realistic practice tests, but worst-case scenario, make sure that you at least take the Official SAT Practice Tests that are put out by the College Board — you can be confident that those tests are the real deal.

 Strategy #4: Optimize your Studying Techniques